seattle-beach/pivotal-life/README.md

     $ cf login

-Select the `pivotallabs` org.
+If you belong to more than one org, select the `pivotallabs` org.

-Note: You will need to belong to the `pivotallabs` org and have access to the `pivotal-life` space.

 Next, build a `.env` file using the Cloud Foundry settings: